hadronized/learn-luminance/src/chapter_1_3.md

 So, let’s make our first cool render and make a color-varying background!
 First, you will need to import one symbol from [luminance]: [`GraphicsContext`], which is a trait that allows you to run [luminance] code and talk to the GPU.
-We will be using pipelines for our rendering.
+We will be using pipelines for our rendering, and therefore need access to the `PipelineState` `enum`.

 A graphics pipeline is just a strongly typed description of what a GPU should do in order to render _things_ into a [`Framebuffer`].
 You can picture pipelines as [AST]s in which each node represents a given resource sharing and leaves are actual renders.

 > More on [pipelines here](https://docs.rs/luminance/latest/luminance/index.html#understanding-the-pipeline-architecture).